 Conclusion:

 The study revealed that perceived constraints faced by the paddy growers were assessed by discussing with farmers in the farming system.
-The result showed that in technical constraints rank 1st was given to ‘clarification of the message is difficult, if any doubt arises’ with (Garrett score- 8782) by the Kaithal paddy growers and ‘reliability of the content cannot be understood’ rank 1st was given by the Fatehabad paddy growers with (Garrett score- 9207).
-In terms of financial constraints rank 1st was given to ‘high cost of ICT gadgets like smart phones, computersetc.’ with (Garrett scores- 9080 and 9155) by both Kaithal and Fatehabad paddy growers.
-Regarding personal constraints rank 1st was given to ‘in sufficient training and practical exposure towards ICTs’ with (Garrett score- 9251 and 9124) by both Kaithal and Fatehabad paddy growers.
-In terms of social constraints rank 1st was given to ‘farmers get confused with a lot of information obtained from the ICT’ with (Garrett score-8922 and 9286) by both Kaithal and Fatehabad paddy growers, respectively.
+The result showed that the top rank for technical constraints was given to ‘clarification of the message is difficult, if any doubt arises’ (Garrett score- 8782) for the Kaithal paddy growers and ‘reliability of the content cannot be understood’ was scored by the Fatehabad paddy growers (Garrett score- 9207).
+In terms of financial constraints the top rank was given to ‘high cost of ICT gadgets like smart phones, computers, etc.’ (Garrett scores- 9080 and 9155)for Kaithal and Fatehabad paddy growers.
+Regarding personal constraints to the top rank was secured by ‘in sufficient training and practical exposure towards ICTs’ (Garrett score- 9251 and 9124) for both Kaithal and Fatehabad paddy growers.
+In terms of social constraints the 1st rank was given to ‘farmers get confused with a lot of information obtained from the ICT’ (Garrett score-8922 and 9286) for Kaithal and Fatehabad paddy growers.

 Disclaimer (Artificial intelligence)